ubc-library-rc/gis-with-R/content/lesson_plan.md

 * Explore a practical problem and understand how the methodology extends to other disciplines

 ### Schedule

+This is your session.
+If you have a question or feel we are going too fast, please let the instructor know.
+We can decide as a group what to cover.

 TODO
 {: .label .label-green }